 Pioneer DDJ SR2

-If you don’t mind a larger controller you should consider the Numark NV II.
-Instead of a drum sequencer, you’ll get two high-resolution screens.
+If you don’t mind a larger controller you should consider the Denon Prime 4.
+Instead of a drum sequencer, you’ll get a massive high-resolution screen.

-- Bright and detailed screens that display important track information.
+- Bright and detailed screen that display important track information.

-- 4 channel mixer with crisp Serato integration.
+- 4 channel mixer with a large amount of performance features.

 Should You Buy?